LilieStead/Lincs-Marigold/readme.txt

-Please name the datababse 'lincsmarigold' when using XAMPP.
+Please name the database 'lincsmarigold' when using XAMPP.